ahmousavi39/Covid-Media-Web/README.md

 Covid Media
 Covid Media is a project, tyring to help the world specially refugees during the COVID-19 pandeimc,

-The web app, Android app, and IOS app is developed with React.S
+The web app, Android app, and IOS app is developed with React.

 Dependencies:
 1. @material-ui/core: ^4.11.3